frame/CloseAllUntouchedFiles-sublime/README.md

 # Close All Untouched Files

 Closes all tabs with unchanged files.
+Unsaved tabs will remain.

+Closing a large amount of tabs individually is quite difficult, because switching through tabs/view via hotkey doesn't follow an obvious order.

 # Commands